keithalewis/math/ga.md

-Euclidean geometry was put on an algebraic footing when René Descartes demonstrated how to prove results in Euclidean geometry by associating points in space with numerical coordinates, but Descartes only considered two and three dimensions.
+Euclidean geometry was put on an algebraic footing when René Descartes demonstrated how to replace ruler and compass constructions in Euclidean geometry by associating points in space with numerical coordinates, but Descartes only considered two and three dimensions.
 Grassmann extended this to Euclidean space of any number of dimensions with the audaciously simple rule: